|Nov 21 2019||

 Free paper shredding and drug toss event

-Louisville residents are invited to bring unneeded documents and prescription drugs to be shredded and disposed of at a free event on October 28, 2017.
-The Drug Toss/Shredding Event is a joint operation of Metro Public Works and Louisville Metro Police.
+Louisville residents are invited to bring unneeded documents to be shredded and prescription drugs to be disposed of at a free event on November 2, 2019.
+The paper shredding and drug toss event is a joint operation of Louisville Metro Public Works and Louisville Metro Police.

 Kentucky Fair and Exposition Center